 - 2. This methodology comprises technologies and measures that avoid or reduce methane production from anaerobic wastewater treatment systems1 and anaerobic manure management systems,2 through removal of (volatile) solids from the wastewater or manure slurry stream.
 The separated solids shall be further treated, used or disposed in a manner resulting in lower methane emissions. - 3.
 The project activity does not recover and combust biogas i.e. the baseline wastewater or manure treatment plant as well as the project system are not equipped with methane recovery system.
 Project activities which recover and combust biogas from manure management systems shall consider AMS-III.D or AMS-III.R.
 Project activities which recover and combust biogas from wastewater treatment systems shall consider AMS-III.H.
-Project activities that substitute anaerobic wastewater treatment systems with aerobic wastewater treatment system shall consider AMS-III.I. - 4.
-The technology for solids separation shall be one of the below or a combinations thereof so as to achieve a minimum dry matter content of separated solids larger than 20%: - (a) A pre-separation phase of chemical treatment by mixing flocculants with the wastewater, adopted to improve the efficiency of the subsequent mechanical solid-liquid separation process; - (b) Mechanical solid/liquid separation technologies (e.g. stationary, vibrating or rotating screens, centrifuges, hydrocyclones, press systems/screws), operated inline with the inflowing freshly generated wastewater or slurry manure stream so as to avoid stagnation;
+Project activities that substitute anaerobic wastewater treatment systems with aerobic wastewater treatment systems shall consider AMS-III.I. - 4.
+The technology for solids separation shall be one of the below or a combinations thereof so as to achieve a minimum dry matter content of separated solids larger than 20%3: - (a) A pre-separation phase of chemical treatment by mixing flocculants with the wastewater, adopted to improve the efficiency of the subsequent mechanical solidliquid separation process; - (b) Mechanical solid/liquid separation technologies (e.g. stationary, vibrating or rotating screens, centrifuges, hydrocyclones, press systems/screws), operated in-